-When investing in fixed income you're effectively lending money to businesses or governments.
+When investing in fixed income securities you're effectively lending money to the issuer of the security, usually businesses or governments.
 Bonds are a common form of fixed income security.
 Fixed income is also known as fixed interest.

-- Fixed income securities are usually included in a portfolio for their relatively stable return characteristics. - Returns typically comprise interest and changes in the market value of the fixed income security.
+- Fixed income securities are usually included in a portfolio for their relatively stable return characteristics relative to listed shares. - Returns typically comprise interest and changes in the market value of the fixed income security.
 While income from fixed income securities usually stabilises returns, falls in their market value may result in a loss on your investment.
-Market values may fall due to concern about defaults on loans or an increase in interest rates. - Values of fixed income securities tend to move in opposite directions to interest rates.
-So when interest rates rise, fixed income securities' values tend to fall and when interest rates fall, values can rise.
-When interest rates and interest income are low or negative, even small rises in interest rates may lead to falling market values and losses.
+Market values may fall due to concern about defaults on loans or increases in interest rates. - Values of fixed income securities tend to move in opposite directions to interest rates.
+So when interest rates rise, fixed income securities' values tend to fall and when interest rates fall,

-- Duration is a common measure of an investment's sensitivity to changes in interest rates.
+- values can rise.
+When interest rates and interest income are low or negative, even small rises in interest rates may lead to falling market values and losses. - Duration is a common measure of an investment's sensitivity to changes in interest rates.
 To illustrate, if interest rates rise sharply by 1%, and a fixed income fund has a duration of three years, the fund would likely lose approximately 3% of its value.
-The longer the duration of a fixed income investment, the more its value will be impacted by rising or falling interest rates, and the greater its interest rate risk. - Market values of fixed income securities may rise or fall due to changes in perceptions of the business or government issuing the securities being able to meet their interest and repayment obligations.
+The longer the duration of a fixed income investment, the more its value will be impacted by rising or falling interest rates, and the greater its interest rate risk. - Market values of fixed income securities may rise or fall due to changes in perceptions of the issuer being able to meet their interest and repayment obligations.
 This is known as default risk or credit risk.
-Issuers with higher credit quality are considered investment grade and have a lower credit risk than issuers below investment grade, known as high yield.
-Higher credit risk securities generally have higher potential returns (yields) to compensate investors for their higher risk. - There are different types of fixed income securities and these will have different returns and volatility. - Investing in fixed income securities outside Australia may expose your portfolio to movements in exchange rates.
+Fixed income securities with higher credit risk generally have higher potential returns to compensate investors for their higher risk. - There are different types of fixed income securities and these will have different returns and volatility. - Investing in fixed income securities outside Australia may expose your portfolio to movements in exchange